 Processor support for virtualization is provided by a form of processor operation called VMX operation.
 There are two kinds of VMX operation: VMX root operation and VMX non-root operation.
 In general, a VMM will run in VMX root operation and guest software will run in VMX non-root operation.
 Transitions between VMX root operation and VMX non-root operation are called VMX transitions.
 There are two kinds of VMX transitions.
-Transitions into VMX non-root operation are called VMX transitions from VMX non-root operation to VMX root operation are called VM entries.
-Transitions from VMX non-root operation to VMX root operation are called VM entries.
+Transitions into VMX non-root operation are called VM entries.
+Transitions from VMX non-root operation to VMX root operation are called VM exits.